trex-paxos/trex-paxos-jvm/README.md

 ## Trex2: Paxos Algorithm Strong Consistency for state replication on the Java JVM

-This is a work in progress as more tests are to be written.
-At this point it is not recommended for production use.
+This is a work in progress, as more exhaustive tests will be written.
+At this point, it is not recommended for production use.
+A release candidate will be made when the exhaustive tests mentioned in this readme are implemented.

 ### Introduction

 This library implements Lamport's Paxos protocol for cluster replication, as described in Lamport's 2001 paper [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf).
 While distributed systems are inherently complex, the core Paxos algorithm is mechanically straightforward when adequately understood.
-This implementation achieves consistency with the mathematical minimum of message exchanges without requiring external leader election services.
+The algorithm and this implementation can achieve consistency across a cluster of nodes using the mathematical minimum of message exchanges.
+This is actually achieved without the need for external leader election services.
+The net result is a compact and embeddable strong consistency library designed to replicate any application across a cluster of servers.

+The description below explains the algorithm's invariants and the message protocol sufficiently to verify that this implementation is sound.
+The aim of this documentation is to:

+1. Provide sufficient detail about the invariants described in the original paper to transcribe them into rigorous tests.
+2. Clarify that the approach taken in this implementation is based on a careful and thorough reading of the original papers.
+3. Provide sufficient detail around the "learning" messages used by this implementation to understand that they are minimal and do not harm correctness.
+4. Provide sufficient detail to write brute force tests that cover the entire library of messages and all invariants of this implementation.
+5.

 A common misconception is failing to recognize that Paxos is inherently Multi-Paxos.
 As Lamport states in "Paxos Made Simple" (p.
 10):